Monday, March 30, 2015

 "The reason I like the tree keys," he says, "you need to know the basics about wine like you would anything else.
 If you know the few basics, you literally just need to learn 8 to 12, up to 17 grapes and you've covered all the quality grapes in the world.
 The wine makers makes two major decisions – do they want to make a blend, or use just one grape?
 And then are they going for quality or quantity and value.

 "Like literature," he says, "it can be a complete turn off when people just use jargon.
 Over the years, my wife and I have [had] friends who take two or three wine courses, and you go to their house and they open up wine like it was something precious.
 You all say it's nice, but then the whole night becomes, Well, I'm really getting a strong liquorice taste here, and it takes all the fun out of it.

 "I think wine should take you into very good discussions that are not trivial," he says.
 "Because I hate sitting around at a dinner talking about how much worse this winter is compared to the winter before.
 We all watch the weather report, we know this stuff anyway.
 But wine does seem to get people into discussions of literature, or politics, and stuff that's often taboo, but which is some of the most important stuff to talk about in life."

 As a guide, WineSense is unimposing.
-It has the simple but heavy-lifting prose of mid-century guides, with Gillian Wilson's illustrations helping to define the casual refinement of that era.
+It has the simple but heavy-lifting prose of the 50s and 60s New Yorker, with Gillian Wilson's illustrations helping to define the casual refinement of that era.
 It's a companion more than an instructor, written with the assumption that you're already drinking and enjoying the stuff, and might like to articulate that experience with more context, whether historical or agricultural or biological.
 Once you've got the history and the technique down, you can enjoy the effects.
 And certainly WineSense is riddled with reminders that the point of wine is celebration, helping to open up and and enliven a get-together.

 As Desautels swipes through the labels, he sorts through the histories of each.